Table of Contents

 Challenges with Traditional UTI Treatments

-Another severe problem is that, instead of eliminating only the harmful bacteria, antibiotics also kill the beneficial bacteria in the body, especially in the stomach and vaginal areas.
+Another problem is that antibiotics can kill beneficial bacteria in the body, especially in the gut and vaginal areas.
 This might lead to other complications as your body's defense system is weakened.
-Problems such as yeast infections or stomach problems might develop.
-Some people might also experience side effects such as diarrhea, nausea, or allergic reactions.
+Problems such as yeast infections or stomach issues might develop.
+Recurring use of antibiotics can also weaken your immune system, making you more likely to develop UTIs again in the future.

 How Red Light Therapy Supports Urinary Health